matheusgrieger/vue-clazy-load/README.md

 ## Contributing

-Issues, questions and pull requests are always welcome.
-Just don't be unpleasant.
+Issues, questions and feature requests are welcome.
+If you can cover some problem, pull requests are also very welcome!

 ## License

 [MIT](http://opensource.org/licenses/MIT)

-Copyright (c) 2017, Matheus Grieger
+Copyright (c) 2017-2018, Matheus Grieger